Man101a/serial-iot-gateway/README.md

 ## How to use it

-Connect the module to your microcontroller using an serial line communication (GND, TX, RX, +5V) and just send string commands to the module.
+Just connect the module to your microcontroller using a serial line communication (GND, TX, RX, +5V) and send string commands to the module.
 Example:
 ```C
 Serial.println("P:xively:12345\nMyTemperature:-3.2\n");
 ```